Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Keeping warm indoors means watching out for heaters and other things that can cause burns and scalds.
 These simple tips should help to keep you safe.

-Many chemicals can cause serious burns to the skin and a chemical burn should be treated as a medical emergency.
-Learn how to do first aid while awaiting help.
+Many chemicals can cause serious burns to the skin, which should be treated as a medical emergency.
+Learn how to perform first aid for chemical burns.

 Electric shocks and burns

 Trusted information about electric shocks and burns, including what it is, causes, symptoms, safety, treatments and self-care

 Heartburn is a feeling of burning pain or discomfort in the chest.
 Find out about the triggers for heartburn and what you can do to reduce your risk.

 Erythromelalgia is a rare skin condition which causes a burning pain, heat and red skin usually on the hands or feet.
 You can read more about about erythromelalgia on our trusted partner pages.

 Nerve pain can feel like a shooting, stabbing or burning sensation.
 There are many ways to treat it, such as traditional pain relief medicines, exercise and alternative therapies.
 Learn how to identify symptoms and manage nerve pain.